Newberry FL Personal Injury Lawyer

-Florida law adopts a pure comparative negligence system.
+Florida law adopts a modified comparative negligence system with a 51% recovery bar.
 This means that everyone who contributes to an accident – directly or indirectly – shares responsibility for the consequences.
-Sharing blame doesn’t bar a financial recovery – but it does affect it.
+Sharing blame can reduce your compensation award or eliminate it entirely if you were mostly to blame.
 Damages are reduced in direct proportion to degree of fault.

 If you have been blamed for an accident in Florida, contact the Newberry personal injury attorneys at Allen Law Firm, P.A., to discuss the specifics of your case.
 We will help you to determine the best course of legal action.